edsml-oac23/Env_DS_module_2026_extension/README.md

 # Imperial College Environmental Data Science Practicals Guide

-This is a course guide extension for the MSc in Environmental Data Science and Machine Learning at Imperial College London.
+This is a course guide extension for the MSc in Environmental Data Science and Machine Learning module

 ## Features